Warren: Trump thinks 'Tic Tacs' means he can force himself on women

 - This comes after Trump is under fire for recent sexual harassment allegations and a leaked hot mic tape

-Manchester, New Hampshire (CNN)In Elizabeth Warren's view, Donald Trump thinks "a mouth full of Tic Tacs" means he can "force himself on any woman within groping distance."
+Manchester, New Hampshire (CNN)In Elizabeth Warren's view, Donald Trump thinks "a mouthful of Tic Tacs" means he can "force himself on any woman within groping distance."

 In a video released earlier this month, the Republican nominee said he needed Tic Tacs before talking with "Access Hollywood's" Billy Bush on a hot mic about how he can do anything to women because he is a celebrity.